JMencius/Artex/README.md

-# Artex - Artic pipeline extension
+# Artex - <u>Art</u>ic <u>ex</u>tension

 ## Introduction
 Artex is a software tool designed for re-calling variants at low-coverage or low-quality sites which are often not considered or filtered out in the original `ARTIC pipeline`.
 It utilizes the amplicon mode of `Clair3` for re-variant calling.
-Variants are recovered by intersecting the FAIL.vcf results from the ARTIC pipeline with the Clair3 output.
+Variants are recovered by intersecting the `FAIL.vcf` results from the `ARTIC pipeline` with the Clair3 output.
 Those variant can be of great importance, which can exist in the `S-gene`, such as the example provide in `test_data/ERR5398250`

 ## Installation